Platform Invocation Services: Tools

 There are a number of tools which are designed to aid in the production of P/Invoke signatures.

 Writing a utility application that would import C++ header files and native DLL files and produce an interface assembly automatically turns out to be quite difficult.
 The main problem with producing such an importer/exporter for P/Invoke signatures is the ambiguity of some C++ function call parameter types.

-Brad Abrams has this to say on the subject: The P/Invoke Problem.
+Brad Abrams has this to say on the subject:

 The problem lies with C++ functions like the following:

-__declspec(dllexport) void MyFunction(char *params);
+__declspec(dllexport) void MyFunction(char* params);

 What type should we use for the parameter params in our P/Invoke signature ?
 This could be either a C++ null terminated string, or could be a char array or could be an output char parameter.
 So should we use string, StringBuilder, char[] or ref char ?

 Regardless of this issue, there are a few tools available to make the production of P/Invoke signatures simpler.

 One of the tools listed below, xInterop C++ .NET Bridge has resolved this issue by implementing multiple overrides of the same C++ method in .NET world, developers can then pick the correct one to make the call.